moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 ### Boards

-As part of our [planning](#planning-future-release) process it is important that you maintain a prioritized [issue board](https://docs.gitlab.com/ee/user/project/issue_board.html) for your group.
+As part of our planning process it is important that you maintain a prioritized [issue board](https://docs.gitlab.com/ee/user/project/issue_board.html) for your group.
 It's customary to call these boards `STAGE - GROUP - Planning` and to configure them to filter to all issues with your group label and with each milestone as a column (here's [an example](https://gitlab.com/groups/gitlab-org/-/boards/1131777?&label_name%5B%5D=group%3A%3Ahealth)).

-As the [DRI](/handbook/people-group/directly-responsible-individuals/) for [milestone prioritization](/handbook/product/cross-functional-prioritization/#planning-for-the-milestone) it is your responsibility to ensure that all items on your Planning board are scheduled to a [milestone](#milestones) and are prioritized both within and across milestones.
+As the [DRI](/handbook/people-group/directly-responsible-individuals/) for [milestone prioritization](/handbook/product/cross-functional-prioritization/#planning-for-the-milestone) it is your responsibility to ensure that all items on your Planning board are scheduled to a milestone#milestones and are prioritized both within and across milestones.
 This means the lowest priority in the current milestone would generally be the top priority in the next milestone.

 In this regard your planning exercise is a complete prioritization of the near term issues.